US House blocks bid to remove Speaker Mike Johnson

 “This is not an individual who knows how to lead,” Republican Marcus Molinaro said of Greene after the vote.
 “She’s not an individual who knows how to negotiate.
 And she certainly doesn’t seem to have any concern for the stability of the Congress or the people we represent.”

-Some Republicans said she could face disciplinary action for attempting to show disunity in the party.
+Some Republicans said she could face disciplinary action for attempting to sow disunity in the party.